-Through Private Sector Development (PSD), the SDC aims at creating incentives for sustainable and inclusive private-sector activities, providing economic opportunities of quality to poor people, in particular youth and women (SDG 5).
-Strengthened private sector enterprises are an important driving force in view of creating inclusive jobs and income opportunities (SDG 8) and ultimately contribution to popularize the popularize (SDC 4).
+(PSD), the SDC aims at creating incentives for sustainable and inclusive private-sector activities, providing economic opportunities of quality to poor people, in particular youth and women (SDG 5).
+Strengthened private sector enterprises are an important driving force in view of creating inclusive jobs and income opportunities (SDG 8) and ultimately contributing to poverty alleviation (SDG 1).

-In the Federal Dispatch 2021-2024-on International Cooperation, contributing to sustainable economic growth, market development and the creation of decent jobs (economic development) have been declared as one out of four main goals.
+In the International Cooperation Strategy 2021-2024, contributing to sustainable economic growth, market development and the creation of decent jobs (economic development) have been declared as one out of four main goals.
 An emphasis is being put on jobs.
 Jobs are a key factor for the economy and poverty reduction.
 In developing countries, Switzerland supports the strengthening of framework conditions as well as innovative solutions for economic development and the promotion of the private sector, which is an important employer.